-- Window - Removal of the update function in favor of on\update() - update\rate parameter in the constructor can no longer be set to None.
-Must be a float. - Added draw\rate parameter to constructor \\init\\(), this will control the interval that the on\draw() function is called at.
-This can be used with the pre-existing update\rate parameter which controls on\update() to achieve separate draw and update rates. - View - Removal of the update function in favor of on\update() - Section and SectionManager - Removal of the update function in favor of arcade.
-Section.on\update() - GUI - UIWidget - \ Supports padding, border and background (color and texture) - \ Visibility: visible=False will prevent rendering of the widget.
-It will also not receive any UI events - \ Dropped with\space\around() - \ UIWidget.with\ methods do not wrap the widget anymore, they only change the attributes - \ Fixed an blending issue when rendering the gui surface to the screen

-- \ Support nine patch information to draw background texture

-- \ Performance improvements

-- \ Removed some attributes from public interface, use UIWidget.with\methods
+- Window - Removal of the update function in favor of on_update() - update_rate parameter in the constructor can no longer be set to None.
+Must be a float. - Added draw_rate parameter to constructor init(), this will control the interval that the on_draw() function is called at.
+This can be used with the pre-existing update_rate parameter which controls on_update() to achieve separate draw and update rates. - View - Removal of the update function in favor of on_update() - Section and SectionManager - Removal of the update function in favor of arcade.Section.on_update() - GUI - UIWidget - Supports padding, border and background (color and texture) - Visibility: visible=False will prevent rendering of the widget.
+It will also not receive any UI events - Dropped with_space_around() - UIWidget.with methods do not wrap the widget anymore, they only change the attributes - Fixed an blending issue when rendering the gui surface to the screen - Support nine patch information to draw background texture - Performance improvements - $ \ {\bf Removed \ some \ attributes \ from \ public \ interface, \ use \ {\tt UIWidget.with_methods} }$ - UIWidget.border_width - UIWidget.border_color - UIWidget.bg_color

-- · UIWidget.border\width

-- · UIWidget.border\color

-- · UIWidget.bg\color

-- UIWidget.bg\texture
+- UIWidget.bg_texture

-- · UIWidget.padding\top
+- · UIWidget.padding_top

-- · UIWidget.padding\right
+- · UIWidget.padding_right

-- · UIWidget.padding\bottom
+- UIWidget.padding_bottom

-- · UIWidget.padding\left
+- UIWidget.padding_left

-- \ Update and add example code.
+- Update and add example code.

-- \ Iterable (providing direct children)
+- Iterable (providing direct children)

 - New widgets:

-- \ UIDropdown
+- UIDropdown

-- \ UIImage
+- UIImage

-- \ UISlider
+- UISlider

-- \ UIButtonRow (PR1580 and PR1253)
+- UIButtonRow (PR1580 and PR1253)

 - Arcade Property:

-- \ Properties are observable attributes (supported: primitive, list and dict).
+- Properties are observable attributes (supported: primitive, list and dict).
 Listener can be bound with bind()

-- All UILayout's support ''size\hint', size\hint\min, size\hint\max.
+- All UILayout's support ''size_hint', size_hint_min, size_hint_max.

-- \ UIBoxLayout
+- UIBoxLayout

-- \ UIAnchorLayout
+- UIAnchorLayout

-- \ UIGridLayout (PR1478)
+- UIGridLayout (PR1478)

-- Replaces deprecated usage of draw\text()
+- Replaces deprecated usage of draw_text()

 - Misc Changes

-- \ arcade.color\from\hex\string() changed to follow the CSS hex string standard
+- arcade.color_from_hex_string() changed to follow the CSS hex string standard

-- \ Windows Text glyph are now created with DirectWrite instead of GDI
+- Windows Text glyph are now created with DirectWrite instead of GDI

-- \ Removal of various deprecated functions and parameters
+- Removal of various deprecated functions and parameters

-- \ OpenGL examples moved to examples/gl from experiments/examples
+- OpenGL examples moved to examples/gl from experiments/examples

-- · Sprites
+- Sprites

-- The method signature for arcade.Sprite.\\init\\() has been changed.
+- The method signature for arcade.Sprite.init() has been changed.
 (May break old code.)

 - The sprite code has been cleaned up and broken into parts.

 - arcade.Sprite.angle() now rotates clockwise.
 Why it ever rotated the other way, and why it lasted so long, we do not know.

+- Controller Input

+- Previously controllers were usable via the arcade.joysticks module.
+This module is still available in 3.0.
+However, it should largely be seen as deprecated for most people who want basic controller support.
+This module existed basically just as an alias to the Pyglet joysticks module.
+We now have a new arcade.controller module, which is similarly just an alias to Pyglet's newer Controller API.
+This change should make a much wider selection of controllers able to work with Arcade, and provide newer functionality and be easier to use for most cases than the joystick module.
+The joystick module may still be useful if you need specialty controllers such as racing wheels or flight sticks.
+All existing example code has been updated to use the new controller API.